awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/create_deploy_dockerpreconfig.md

 ### Develop and test locally<a name="create_deploy_dockerpreconfig.walkthrough.dev"></a>

-**To develop an example glassfish application**
+**To develop an example GlassFish application**

 1. Add a `Dockerfile` to your application’s root folder\.
 In the file, specify the AWS Elastic Beanstalk Docker base image to be used to run your local preconfigured Docker container\.
-You'll later deploy your application to an Elastic Beanstalk Preconfigured Docker Glassfish platform version\.
+You'll later deploy your application to an Elastic Beanstalk Preconfigured Docker GlassFish platform version\.
 Choose the Docker base image that this platform version uses\.
 To find out the current Docker image of the platform version, see the [Preconfigured Docker](https://docs.aws.amazon.com/elasticbeanstalk/latest/platforms/platforms-supported.html#platforms-supported.dockerpreconfig) section of the *AWS Elastic Beanstalk Supported Platforms* page in the *AWS Elastic Beanstalk Platforms* guide\.
 **Example \~/Eb\-preconf\-example/Dockerfile**

    ```